open-mmlab/mmrotate/tools/data/ssdd/README.md

 ## Download SSDD dataset

-The SSDD dataset can be downloaded from [here:0518](https://pan.baidu.com/s/1_uezALB6eZ7DiPIozFoGJQ).
+The SSDD dataset can be downloaded from [Google drive](https://drive.google.com/file/d/1LmoHBk4xUvm0Zdtm8X7256dHigyFW4Nh/view?usp=sharing).

 The data structure is as follows: